fbarth/predictRealEstatePrice/slides/index.md

 1. I used a python script to crawler the data.
 You can find this script [here](https://github.com/fbarth/predictRealEstatePrice/blob/master/data/crawler.py).

 2. In September 17,2014 I crawled _104560_ apartment records.
-I filtered the data selecting only apartments from certain neighborhoods and with size less than 300 square meters.
+I selected only apartments from specific neighborhoods and with size less than 300 square meters.
 The final dataset has _4701_ examples.

 ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-2.png)